How to keep your CRM clean and manage your prospects list in accordance with GDPR

 The right data processor is important, as they are the party that will be processing the data you collect.
 If you don’t use a data processor you trust or rely too heavily on automation, you may end up violating GDPR data processing regulations without even realizing it.

 Make sure you, as the controller, contract a data processor you can trust.
 Once you know your company is GDPR compliant (in both data collection, and contracting a third party for the proper processing), you can breathe a sigh of relief.
+In the case that your data processor violates GDPR, they will be liable and held accountable.

 The solution: Leadjet as your data processor